scott-mescudi/gauth/README.md

 ### Step 1: Set Your Domain

 Here’s where you get to tell us where your app is living.
-Yep, we know—it’s like entering your address every time you order pizza.
-But hey, OAuth needs to know where to show up, right?

 Just set the **Domain** field.
 It’s simple, and you only have to do it once... okay, maybe twice.